fantasycalendar/FoundryVTT-Sequencer/README.md

 A smart method that can take a reference to a token, or a direct coordinate on the canvas to play the effect at.

-### Aim towards
+### Rotate Towards

-`.aimTowards(token)` or `.aimTowards({ x: 0, y: 0 })`
+`.rotateTowards(token)` or `.rotateTowards({ x: 0, y: 0 })`

 Another smart method (similar to above), which will cause the effect to be rotated towards the given token or coordinates.
+This is useful if you want to play an effect on a token facing another token, like an explosion or a magical effect.

+### Reach Towards

+`.reachTowards(token)` or `.reachTowards({ x: 0, y: 0 })`

+Yet another token supporting method.
+This causes the effect to be rotated **and stretched** towards the given token or coordinates.
+This effectively calculates the proper X scale for the effect to reach the target.

 ### Moves

 `.moves()` or `.moves(inBool)`

-Calling this method will cause the effect to move towards `.aimTowards()` location.
+Calling this method will cause the effect to move towards `.reachTowards()` location.
 You can also pass `true` to it for greater readability, but simply calling it will do.

 ### Missed

 `.missed()` or `.missed(inBool)`

-Calling this method will cause the effect to target a location close to the `.aimTowards()` location, but not on it.
+Calling this method will cause the effect to target a location close to the `.reachTowards()` location, but not on it.
 You can also pass `true` to it for greater readability, but simply calling it will do.

 ### Add override